John Lydon: 1978–1993: Public Image Ltd (PiL)

-In 1978, Lydon formed the post-punk outfit Public Image Ltd (PiL).
-The first lineup of the band included bassist Jah Wobble and former Clash guitarist Keith Levene.
-They released the albums Public Image: First Issue (1978), Metal Box (1979) and the live album Paris au Printemps (1980).
+In 1978, Lydon formed the post-punk band Public Image Ltd (PiL).
+The first line-up of the band included bassist Jah Wobble, drummer Jim Walker, and former Clash guitarist Keith Levene.
+They released the studio albums Public Image: First Issue (1978), Metal Box (1979) and the live album Paris au Printemps (1980).
 Wobble left and Lydon and Levene made The Flowers of Romance (1981).
 This was followed by This Is What You Want...
 This Is What You Get (1984) featuring Martin Atkins on drums (he had also appeared on Metal Box and The Flowers of Romance); it featured their biggest hit, "This Is Not a Love Song", which hit No. 5 in the UK Singles Chart in 1983.

-In 1983, Lydon co-starred with Harvey Keitel in the film Copkiller, also released as Corrupt and The Order of Death.
-He later had a small role in the 2000 film The Independent.
+In 1983, Lydon co-starred with Harvey Keitel in the Italian crime thriller film Copkiller, also released as Corrupt, Corrupt Lieutenant and The Order of Death.
+He later had a small role in the mockumentary comedy film The Independent (2000).

 In 1984, Lydon worked with Time Zone on their single "World Destruction".
-A collaboration between Lydon, Afrika Bambaataa and producer/bassist Bill Laswell, this was an early example of "rap rock", along with Run-DMC.
+A collaboration between Lydon, Afrika Bambaataa and producer and bassist Bill Laswell, this was an early example of rap rock, along with Run-DMC.
 The song appears on Bambaataa's 1997 compilation album Zulu Groove, and was arranged by Laswell after Lydon and Bambaataa had acknowledged respect for each other's work, as described in an interview from 1984:

-The single featured Bernie Worrell, Nicky Skopelitis and Aïyb Dieng, all of whom would later play on PiL's Album; Laswell played bass and produced.
+The single featured keyboardist Bernie Worrell, guitarist Nicky Skopelitis and percussionist Aïyb Dieng, all of whom would later play on PiL's Album; Laswell played bass and produced.
 In 1986, Public Image Ltd released Album (also known as Compact Disc and Cassette depending on the format).
 Most of the tracks were written by Lydon and Bill Laswell, and the musicians were session musicians including bassist Jonas Hellborg, guitarist Steve Vai and Cream drummer Ginger Baker.

 In 1987, a new line-up was formed consisting of Lydon, former Siouxsie and the Banshees guitarist John McGeoch, Allan Dias on bass guitar in addition to drummer Bruce Smith and Lu Edmunds.
 This line-up released Happy? and all except Lu Edmunds released the album 9 in 1989.
 In 1992, Lydon, Dias and McGeoch were joined by Curt Bisquera on drums and Gregg Arreguin on rhythm guitar for the album That What Is Not, which featured the Tower of Power horns on two songs and Jimmie Wood on harmonica.
-Lydon, McGeoch and Dias wrote the song "Criminal" for the film Point Break.
+Lydon, McGeoch and Dias wrote the song "Criminal" for the film Point Break (1991).
 After this album, in 1993, Lydon put PiL on indefinite hiatus.